 > Get answers to any questions or concerns you have about being a student at Otago Polytechnic, so you can successfully start your studies

-The next orientation event will begin at 9.15am on Tuesday 16 October.
-It will finish on Thursday 18 October for undergraduate students and Friday 19 October for postgraduate students.
+The next orientation event will begin at 9.15am on Wednesday 9 January.
+It will finish on Friday 11 January.
 The first day of activities will take place at The Maritime Room, New Zealand Maritime Museum, Quay Street, Auckland.
 Students will be on campus for the remaining days.

 You must register at the campus at any time between 9.30am and 3.30pm according to your programme of study below: